Multiple Sclerosis (MS)

 |Multiple Sclerosis: Should I Start Taking Medicines for MS?|

 Symptoms may come and go or become more or less severe from day to day or, in rare cases, from hour to hour.
-Symptoms may become more severe with increased (or, less commonly, decreased) body temperature or after a viral infection.
-Symptoms of MS, such as stiffness, tremors, pain, and difficulty thinking clearly, are similar to those of many other conditions and do not necessarily mean you have MS.
+Symptoms may become worse with increased body temperature or after a viral infection.

 Common early symptoms of MS include: